P

 prouisor, probisor, frovisol, probisol

-provisor, judge or inspector, often of part of the church and nominated by a bishop (RAE); referred to a Spanish official in New Spain
+provisor, judge or inspector, often of part of the church and nominated by a bishop (RAE); this referred to a Spanish official in New Spain